Ritii-13/Ritii-13/README.md

 # Heyy, I'm Ritika Thakur
 and here's a little of what you might be looking forward to.
-Also, for convinience purposes, just call me Ritii :)
+Also, for convenience purposes, just call me Ritii :)

 ## About Me
 🎓 B.Tech (CSAI) student at Indraprastha Institute of Information Technology, Delhi